 Be open and honest with the API’s consumers when you decide to deprecate an API.
 Send an initial message announcing the intended deprecation, with the proposed deprecation time frame, next version release schedule (if any), and additional information like support, contact information, etc. This is where an API Management tool could come in handy, with quick access to the list of users who have consumed your API.
 If this information is not readily available, looking at the API logs for frequent users could be a good place to start.

-Communication can also be done in the API developer postal, and in its documentation.
+Communication can also be done in the API developer portal, and in its documentation.
 The Swagger framework, for example, supports a deprecated tag for operations, which will update the interactive Swagger documentation, informing users of a deprecated operation.
 You can learn more about this in the specification documentation.

 Provide a long enough sunset period